 Kathy and Gibby, a stray that stole Kathy's Heart!

-The Walnut Feral Cat Program's mission statement is as follows...
+Western Iowa's Feral and Homeless Cat Program's mission statement is as follows...

-To trap, neuter and return(TNR)back into the community, all the stray and feral cats in Walnut Iowa.
+To trap, neuter and return(TNR)back into the community, stray and feral cats in Western Iowa.
 After spay or neutering, vaccinate against rabies and to supply food and shelter to our colony of kitties.
 To educate people on the importance of spay or neutering pets.